Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

-Mahmud et al. \cite{Mahmud} proposed a trust management method for cloud based architecture for neuroscience applications.
-The proposed estimates the trust level using adaptive neuro-fuzzy inference system (ANFIS) and weighted additive methods.
-Furthermore, it is worth pointing out that this technique takes into account the behaviour of the node and the data trust -if the generated data are trusted.
-The Behavioral trust takes into account: the Relative Frequency of Interaction, the intimacy, the honesty, the previous interactions and the indirect trust.
-The Data trust depends on the deviation of a node's instantaneous data from its historical data and indirect recommendations.
-NS-2 simulator was used to perform the following experiments Packet Forwarding Ratio, Network Throughput, Average Energy Consumption Ratio, Accuracy, F-measure, Comparison with other models and Different linguistic terms (5 and 3).
-The final results of the experiments were presented in diagrams.

 Yu et al. \cite{Yu} proposed a system consisting of nodes and a base station (BS).
-The trust parameters for direct trust are: the packet forwarding capacity, the repetition rate, the consistency of the packet content, the delay, the integrity, etc. For the calculation of indirect trust the D-S theory was used.
-Experiments were conducted on MATAB to test the performance of the solution, the behavior under different attacks and compare the method to other schemes.
+The trust parameters for direct trust are the packet forwarding capacity, the repetition rate, the consistency of the packet content, the delay, the integrity, etc. For the calculation of indirect trust, the D-S theory was used.
+Experiments were conducted on MATAB to test the performance of the solution and its behavior under different attacks and compare the method to other schemes.
+Also, energy consumption was tested, a crucial parameter in a resource-constrained environment.
+The authors do not specify the threat model.

-Wen et al. \cite{Wen} proposed a method based on \cite{Abderrahim}, a cluster based scheme, where the nodes form communities of interest.
-The whole network is governed by a SIOT server.
-In this work the trust is evaluated from both direct and indirect trust.
-They introduced a deep learning model to predict the trust value of the new nodes, in order to solve the cold start problem.
-The malicious nodes can perform BMA, BSA and OOA.
-The following experiments took place: accuracy with different number of malicious nodes, comparison with another model and adding a new node to the network.
-The final results were presented in diagrams.

-Kowshalya et al. \cite{Kowshalya} presented a system where the network is presented as a graph.
-Where V are the participants and E represents the edges between them.
-The devices form communities of interest based on parental, co work and co location relationships.
-Also this paper ensures secure communication among SIoT nodes through simple secret codes.
-For the trust evaluation procedure the properties taken into account are the following: honesty, cooperativeness, community of interest and energy.
-For the experiments the SWIM platform was used and the experiments tested the performance of the proposed model and compared it with other schemes.
-The results were presented in diagrams.
-During the experiments the effect of the trust weights were analysed.

-Bao et al. \cite{BaoAPP} consider an IoT environment with no centralized trusted authority.
-Every device (node) has an owner and an owner could have many devices.
-Each owner has a list of friends, representing its social relationships.
-The trust properties used for trust calculation are: honesty, cooperativeness, and community-interest.
-The threat model of this approach includes BMA, SPA and BSA.
-The experiments tested the affect of trust parameters to the trust evaluation.

-Adewuyi et al. \cite{Adewuyi} proposed a system called CTRUST.
-In this work the authors model the trust units with mathematical functions.
-The trust properties used to calculate the trust level are: the social relationships between the nodes and the context.
-This paper also introduces a parameter to model trust maturity, the point at which trust can be computed using direct interactions alone.
-The performance was evaluated based on the trust accuracy, convergence, and resiliency.
-Diagrams are presenting the final results.